Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Promotion to Associate Professor

-Faculty promoted to or hired at the rank of assistant professor are expected to remain at that rank for at least five (5) years prior to seeking promotion to associate professor.
+Faculty promoted to or hired at the rank of assistant professor are normally expected to remain at that rank for at least six (6) years prior to seeking promotion to associate professor.
 This time in rank is required to give faculty the time needed to demonstrate excellence in teaching, scholarship and service as recognized by their colleagues at Siena.
-Faculty with extensive teaching and/or research experience may seek early promotion to associate professor if they can demonstrate they have exceeded department and college standards in all three areas of teaching, scholarship and service while serving as an assistant professor at Siena College.
+Faculty with extensive teaching and/or research experience may seek early promotion to associate professor if they can demonstrate that they have exceeded department and university standards in all three areas of teaching, scholarship and service while serving as an assistant professor at Siena University.

 Teaching